Left arrow

 Musswellbrook location image 2

 The location of the project was selected for its proximity to the existing Muswellbrook substation (330KV/132KV).
-The site's immediate proximity to existing infrastructure enables rapid deployment of essential storage capacity to the grid.
+Direct access to the transmission network reduces the amount of infrastructure needed to connect.

 Regional profile